stslaug/trucking-service-react/README.md

 * **Professional Skills Requirements:**
     * [https://www.loom.com/share/514cb449a133424891c60acdc3128ff4?sid=c8650aea-6ae2-4c31-8663-157c142cce3a](https://www.loom.com/share/514cb449a133424891c60acdc3128ff4?sid=c8650aea-6ae2-4c31-8663-157c142cce3a)

-## Getting Started (If applicable)
+## Getting Started
-**IMPORTANT:** Due to this project needing integration with AWS this service is effectively inert, and does not show off most features.
+**IMPORTANT:** Due to this project needing integration with AWS this service is effectively inert and does not show off most features.
+If you would like to see the project in action I recommend viewing the above loom videos!

 If you'd like to run this project locally: